 Chapter 3 describes the potential environmental consequences of implementing either project alternative.
 The following sections describe adverse effects under NEPA and significant and unavoidable impacts under CEQA that cannot be reduced by mitigation proposed in the resource sections in Chapter 3.
-Except where otherwise specified, the impacts listed in Section 7.1.1 and Section 7.1.2 pertain to both of the project alternatives.
+Except where otherwise specified, the impacts listed in Section 7.1.1, Adverse Effects that Cannot Be Avoided under NEPA, and Section 7.1.2, Significant and Unavoidable Impacts under CEQA, pertain to both of the project alternatives.